rspamd/rspamd.com/doc/quickstart.md

 ### TLS Setup

 It is strongly recommended to setup TLS for your mail system.
 We suggest to use certificates issued by [Let’s&nbsp; Encrypt](https://letsencrypt.org){:target="&#95;blank"} as they are free to use and are convenient to manage.
-You can read more about this topic in one of the quides available in the Internet, for instance, [this one](https://www.upcloud.com/support/secure-postfix-using-lets-encrypt/){:target="&#95;blank"}.
+You can read more about this topic in one of the guides available in the Internet, for instance, [this one](https://www.upcloud.com/support/secure-postfix-using-lets-encrypt/){:target="&#95;blank"}.
 In this guide, we assume that all services have the same certificate which might not be desired if you want greater levels of security.

 ### Postfix setup